-Matt lives and works in East Vancouver with his partner and daughters where he co-directs the Purple Thistle Centre and founded Car-Free Vancouver Day.
+Matt lives and works in East Vancouver with his partner and daughters where he directs the Purple Thistle Centre and founded Car-Free Vancouver Day.
 His books and articles have been published on all six continents, translated into ten languages and he continues to lecture globally.
-He holds a PhD in Urban Studies, and teaches Education at UBC, Urban Studies at SFU and Community Economic Development in CBU’S MBA program.
-He is currently primarily occupied directing the Groundswell project.
+He holds a PhD in Urban Studies and teaches at SFU and UBC.

 Here’s the longer, narrative version if you need it (!)

 I have lived in East Vancouver for all my adult life.
 I was born in 1968 and raised outside of Sidney, BC on Vancouver Island, went to Queen’s University in Kingston, Ontario, then moved to New York to work at the Nation Magazine.
 Shortly after moving down Selena got pregnant so we moved to Vancouver to have a baby.
 The idea was to move back to NYC as soon as possible, but after almost nineteen years, looks like this is where we are staying.

 Our kids Sadie and Daisy were both born at home, in different apartments just off the Drive and we have lived within about a five block radius for all this time.
 After moving here we found it tough to find part-time jobs that matched up well enough to allow us to share child care so we started little alternative community school called the Eastside Learning Centre.
 It was a great time and a struggle and we kept it alive for almost five years working with low-income local families.
 Then we just ran out of money, so in 1997 we merged our project with Windsor House School in North Van.